 Though life was good, one could sense Europe seething below the surface.
 My mother and Susie never talked about it.
 At holiday meals, Piri would start in with the hair-raising tales.
 There was the kapo (concentration camp guard) who made lamp shades out of human skin.
-And the line-ups and selections with Josef Mengele, one of the most evil doctors who ever walked the planet, who picked out prisoners for medical experiments.
+And the line-ups and selections with Josef Mengele, one of the most evil doctors who ever walked the planet, who performed gruesome medical experiments on the inmates of Auschwitz.

 While my father was supporting our family at a day job, he attended Coooper Union college at night.
-He earned a master’s degree in electrical engineering while inventing new ways to protect radars from powerful incoming signals.
+While earning a master’s degree in electrical engineering he invented a new way to protect radars from destructive incoming signals.
 In 1962 Westinghouse made him an offer he couldn’t refuse.
-We moved to the Baltimore suburbs.
+He moved the family to the Baltimore suburbs to work that job.

-My parents loved their ordinary suburban existence (a lot more than me; I never stopped longing for Brooklyn).
+My parents loved their ordinary suburban existence (a lot more than me; I longed for Brooklyn).
 In fact, all they wanted was ordinary.
 On the outside they were secure and happy.
 On the inside the currents of their tragedies and traumas flowed unseen.

 What was interesting, to me, was that my father was this incredibly brilliant, creative guy with an international reputation – in some ways not unlike my grandfather Wolf, who traveled all over Europe on business selling his product, tanin – and my mother was a simple, good-natured, completely nonintellectual woman.
 Complete opposites.
 Yet totally enamored of each other.
 If they were seeking love today, they surely would have clicked over to the next profile.